-The period of the Great Lent started yesterday with Kathara Deftera (Clean Monday) and this is called Saracosti.
-During the period of Saracosti the faithful fast for a period of 48 days and not 40, as it is usually said: the six weeks of Lent and Holy Week.
-This year the Orthodox Easter is on the 19th April and fasting is from the 3rd March to the 18th April.
-Of course this is not obligatory and most people fast for a couple of weeks.
+During the period of Saracosti the faithful fast for a period of 48 days and not 40, as it is falsely believed: the six weeks of Lent and Holy Week.
+This is not obligatory and most people fast for a couple of weeks before Easter.
+The fasting period of Easter end after the resurrection of Jesus.

 Meat and animal products (cheese, milk, butter, eggs, lard), fish (meaning fish with backbones), olive oil and wine (all alcoholic drinks) are not consumed during the weekdays of Great Lent.
 Octopus and shell-fish are allowed, as is vegetable margarine, shortening, and vegetable oils, gelatin, olives, as well as honey are allowed.